stla/cgalMeshes/README.md

 ### Other tools

-Volume, area, centroid, distance between a point and a mesh.
+Volume, area, centroid, distance between a point and a mesh, connected components.

 ### Blog post